davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Some advice: when you're trying to solve a problem, and no matter what you do, you keep running into the same dead end, the next thing you should try is to prove impossibility: show that dead end will always come up no matter what you do, due to something about the problem space.
 That proves the problem is actually not solvable, which will save you the time of trying to solve the unsolvable!

 Well, that's exactly what three researchers did in the mid-1980s.
-In their paper *Impossibility of Distributed Consensus with One Faulty Process*, Fischer, Lynch and Paterson ("FLP") explained exactly why nobody could come up with a consensus algorithm that always tolerates faults.
-Their paper uses the language of formal mathematics to explain their ideas in the form of a mathematical proof, but tied up in all the state machines and network models and whatnot is a simple and insightful idea.
-In this chapter, we'll lay out that idea in simpler terms.
+In their paper *Impossibility of Distributed Consensus with One Faulty Process*, Fischer, Lynch and Paterson (the "FLP" in "FLP result") explained exactly why nobody could come up with an always-fault-tolerant consensus algorithm.
+Their paper uses the language of formal mathematics to explain their ideas in the form of a proof, but tied up in all the state machines and network models and whatnot is a simple and insightful idea.
+In this chapter, we'll see what they saw.

 ## The Goal

-A note for people who don't eat mathematical proofs for breakfast: what we're about to build is an *impossibility proof*.
-We want to make the argument that there is no such thing as a fault-tolerant consensus algorithm.
+A note for people who don't eat math for breakfast: we're about to build is an *impossibility proof*; we want to make the argument that there is no such thing as a fault-tolerant consensus algorithm.

 To do that, we're going to talk about all possible consensus algorithms at the same time, using abstraction.
 Just as you can take objects like "Car" and "Boat" and "Airplane" and unite them under some abstract "Vehicle" interface so we can make code that works for all possible vehicles, so too are we now going to abstract away the details of actual consensus algorithms so we can make a statement about all consensus algorithms abstractly.
 And the statement we're going to try to make is, all consensus algorithms have a way of getting stuck: there's at least one execution where a single node crashing is enough to bring the algorithm to a standstill and prevent the system from ever reaching consensus.